Where Would You Like to Stay?

 Hear from the Participants

-While The Nemacolin Times was out on the course at an earlier event in 2022, we had the chance to catch up with Craig and Don, members of The Field Club from Greensburg, who come to shoot two to three times a month.
+While The Nemacolin Times was out on the course at an earlier event in 2022, we had the chance to catch up with Craig and Don, members of the Rod & Range Club from Greensburg, who come to shoot two to three times a month.
 Craig said he looks forward to Dine & Blast events because of “the fun, the sous vide steaks that are finished perfectly on the grill, and the laid-back atmosphere.”
 He adds, “It’s a real nice place to shoot with real nice people.”

 Don, who occasionally serves as a guest trapper with Craig, added, “This is a great experience.
-We’re treated so well here, and we tell a lot of people about The Field Club.
+We’re treated so well here, and we tell a lot of people about the Rod & Range Club.
 Shooting is also a great family sport.
 We want to see more people learn, and we’re here to help them, too.”

-Bob and Shawn from the Mount Pleasant area were finalizing their registration in the retail pro shop at their first Dine & Blast event and their first time shooting at The Field Club.
+Bob and Shawn from the Mount Pleasant area were finalizing their registration in the retail pro shop at their first Dine & Blast event and their first time shooting at the Rod & Range Club.
 They let us know they were excited to try something new.
 “You can’t beat the price for 100 targets and a steak dinner,” said Bob.
 Shawn added, “It’s something to do on a weeknight that gets us outdoors, and we’ve heard great things about this place.”

 What’s new at this year’s Dine & Blast events?

-And, there’s something else new: Each time you attend a Dine & Blast event in 2023, you’ll receive a ticket that enters you into a raffle for a new shotgun.
+And, there’s something else: Each time you attend a Dine & Blast event in 2024, you’ll receive a ticket that enters you into a raffle for a new shotgun.
 The drawing will take place at the final Dine & Blast of the season, and you do not need to be present to win.
 The more times you attend, the better your chances of winning!
+This was a feature so many liked from 2023, that the team decided to bring it back for 2024.
+Stay tuned for further updates!

 Get to Know this Public Facility

 No two courses are alike.
 No two shooting stands are alike, either.
-The Nemacolin Field Club houses one of the nation’s top sporting clay facilities woven throughout 150 acres, two sporting clay courses, and 35 stations.
+The Rod & Range Club houses one of the nation’s top sporting clay facilities woven throughout 150 acres, two sporting clay courses, and 35 stations.
 The most seasoned wing shooter will find delight and adventure, and the novice shooter will find success and opportunity!
 Professional shooters also make appearances and conduct workshops from time to time.

-The Nemacolin Field Club is open to the public, and in addition to sporting clays, it offers shooting instruction, 3D archery, upland bird hunts, guided turkey hunts, air rifle and archery for kids, fly fishing, Orvis-endorsed experiences, and a retail pro shop.
+The Rod & Range Club is open to the public, and in addition to sporting clays, it offers shooting instruction, 3D archery, upland bird hunts, air rifle and archery for kids, fly fishing, Orvis-endorsed experiences, and a retail pro shop.
 The Club offers individual, group, and corporate memberships, providing networking, camaraderie, and skills opportunities to more than 1000 members.

 Register for Dine & Blast

-To register for a Dine & Blast event, inquire about membership, reserve an experience, or find out more information, contact The Nemacolin Field Club at 724.329.6770.
+To register for a Dine & Blast event, inquire about membership, reserve an experience, or find out more information, contact the Rod & Range Club at 724.329.6770.